-That might sound a bit theological, but it’s the most visceral way to make your content about your audience instead of you.
+That might sound a bit theological, but it’s the most visceral way to write copy and create content about your audience instead of you.
 Self-centeredness is a plague: branded content that screams branded.

 At the opposite extreme is content for the sake of content — feeding the beast for no greater purpose than, “We’re supposed to make content, right?”

 Business results come from content that above all rescues its audience from their fears, struggles, and pains.